peterkinget/MOSbiusBook/2_chapter_mosbius_555/mosbius_555.md

 Picture of the test setup of the timer built with the MOSbius 555 operating in astable mode; the 5K-5K-5K ladder is above the blue label; the Raspberry Pi PICO microcontroller in the lower right corner programs the switch matrix on the MOSbius chip.
 ```

 We built the timer and evaluated the performance for different frequencies of operation.
-The R1/Rosc1 and R2/Rosc2 resistors were set to 10K$\Omega$ (measured 10.1K$\Omega$) and the capacitor value was changed; the frequency was measured on the `out` node while no other probes where attached to avoid additional loading.
+The R1/Rosc1 and R2/Rosc2 resistors were set to 10K$\Omega$  and the capacitor value was changed; the frequency was measured on the `OUT` node while no other probes where attached to avoid additional loading.

 | Cap [nF] | $f_{calc}$ [kHz] | $f_{meas}$ [kHz] | Error [%] |